ArcticaProject/WebSites.WWW/content/markdown/docs/components/index.md

 # Arctica Software Components

-The Arctica Project provides a pluggable system for server-based service infrastrucutres.
+The Arctica Project provides a pluggable system for server-based service infrastructures.
 One core functionality target is remote desktop / remote application computing.
 But there could be more and different client-server based use cases.